Lctsolutions/Automated-Wifi_hack_python/README.md

 -    ==>So, The good of amount of time is invested in Learning my interested fields
 -    ==>And new projects will be released on that.

+Note:
+-   [-]Works on Linux Distros with net-tools installed only.

 ----------------------------------------------------------------------------ThankYou-----------------------------------------------------------------------